holicamp/holicamp.github.io/about.md

 &nbsp;

-# Nice to meet you! 👋
+# Hiya! 👋

-Our team is composed by selected professionals, working with children on a daily basis and passionate into delivering the best quality activities we can to your little ones.
+Our team is composed by selected professionals, working with children on a daily basis, animated by a real passion to deliver outstanding days out to your little ones.

-Speaking both 🇬🇧 English and 🇫🇷 French, we'll make sure your children will enjoy every single moment with us!
+Speaking both 🇬🇧 English and 🇫🇷 French, we'll make sure they enjoy every single moment with us!

 - **Michaël Blain** - Physical Education teacher at [CFBL](https://www.cfbl.org.uk/)
 - **Guillaume Hainault** - Pupil supervisor at [CFBL](https://www.cfbl.org.uk/) and certified animator